 where T1 and T2 represent the classifications, rounded to centesimal place, obtained in Tests 1 and 2, respectively, while TC represents the classification, rounded to centesimal place, obtained in the practical work.

-The acquisition of frequency, valid for one year, is dependent on obtaining a grade equal or higher than 9.50 (out of 20) in the practical work.
+The acquisition of frequency, valid for one year, is dependent on obtaining a grade equal to or higher than 9.50 (out of 20) in the practical work.

 With regard to the Theoretical-Practical evaluation, a weighted average equal to or higher than 9.50 in the two tests is required.